intel/dffml/docs/arch/alice/discussion/0000/index.md

   - Even if you don't have a chain of trust asserting that you shouldn't call someone by there 10 honorifics, just refer to them that way.
   - This effectively is based on a dynamic trust revocation system.
   - This will probably be very related to our active learning and adaptive sandboxing in Alice and the Strategy of Art (mind control).
-    - Apply relevant vetting on inputs based on their percivled ability to alter system state and the potential effects of those alterations.
+    - Apply relevant vetting on inputs based on their perceived ability to alter system state and the potential effects of those alterations.
       - If she gives us a build we wanted from our friend who is also on our wifi, but our friend doesn't know how to run `shaXXXsum` but they do know how to pipe to our listening TCP socket with `cat < build/binary > /dev/tcp/192.168.1.20/7777` we should just accept that as fine, why?
 Because we understand that the context of the situation is such that we aren't going to get provenance (okay you who's going to go put your grubby hands on your friends laptop to run sha sum stop that, they don't want you to touch their keyboard with your Cheeto hands.
 Hashing is not a mitigation that is not available to you!
 It has been declared as an unmitigated risk within the threat model, and we are running it anyway! because we checked the context within which this was being deployed and said the risk is acceptable.)
   - The review system stuff, trust by verify.
 - Ensure you take time to for internal reflection